-Agricultural lands were identified by SEWRPC as part of the 2000 regional land use inventory conducted as part of the regional planning program.
-The land use inventory identified croplands, pasture lands, orchards, nurseries, specialized farming, and nonresidential farm buildings.
+Agricultural lands were identified by SEWRPC as part of the 2000 regional land use inventory conducted as part of the regional planning program (see Map 4).
+The land use inventory identified croplands, pasture lands, orchards, nurseries, specialized farming, and non-residential farm buildings.
 Farm residences, together with a 20,000 square foot dwelling site, are classified as single-family residential land uses in the 2000 inventory.
-Based upon the 2000 land use inventory, about 141,755 acres, or about 222 square miles, representing almost 51 percent of Washington County, and approximately 10,065 acres, or about 44 percent of the Town, were in agricultural use in 2000.
+Based upon the 2000 land use inventory, about 141,755 acres, or about 222 square miles, representing almost 51 percent of Washington County, and approximately 14,024 acres, or about 61 percent of the Town, were in agricultural use in 2000.
 This figure includes lands actually used for agriculture-primarily cultivated lands and lands used for pasture-and excludes the wetland and woodland portions of farm fields.
 The number of acres occupied by farmland in the Town in 2000 is set forth in Table 15 and is categorized as follows:

-- Cultivated Lands, which includes lands used for the cultivation of crops including row crops, grain crops, vegetable crops, and hay. - Pasture Land and Unused Agricultural Lands, which includes lands used as pasture, or lands which were formerly cultivated or used for pasture and which have not yet succeeded to a wetland or woodland plant community. - Orchards, Nurseries, and Specialty Crops, which includes lands used for orchards, nurseries, sod farms, and specialty crops such as mint, ginseng, and berries. - Farm Buildings, which includes barns, silos, and other buildings used to store farm equipment or supplies or house farm animals.
+- Cultivated Lands, which includes lands used for the cultivation of crops including row crops, grain crops, vegetable crops, and hav. - Pasture Land and Unused Agricultural Lands, which includes lands used as pasture, or lands which were formerly cultivated or used for pasture and which have not yet succeeded to a wetland or woodland plant community. - Orchards, Nurseries, and Specialty Crops, which includes lands used for orchards, nurseries, sod farms, and specialty crops such as mint, ginseng, and berries. - Farm Buildings, which includes barns, silos, and other buildings used to store farm equipment or supplies or house farm animals.

 The amount of land in agricultural use in the Town was updated to 2006 as part of the LESA analysis.
 Land uses were also generalized to include farmhouses on agricultural parcels of 20 acres or larger in the "agricultural" land use category.
-The 2006 land use map is included in Chapter VI.
+There were 13,084 acres, or about 57 percent of the Town, in agricultural use in 2006.